ultravideo/kvazaar/README.md

                                    - frametile: Constrain within the tile.
                                    - frametilemargin: Constrain even more.
       --roi <filename>       : Use a delta QP map for region of interest.
-                               Reads an array of delta QP values from a text file.
-The file format is: width and height of the QP delta map followed by width*height delta QP values in raster order.
+                               Reads an array of delta QP values from a file.
+                               Text and binary files are supported and detected from the file extension (.txt/.bin).
+If a known extension is not found, the file is treated as a text file.
+The file can include one or many ROI frames each in the following format: width and height of the QP delta map followed by width * height delta QP values in raster order.
+In binary format, width and height are 32-bit integers whereas the delta QP values are signed 8-bit values.
 The map can be of any size and will be scaled to the video size.
+The file reading will loop if end of the file is reached.
+                               See roi.txt in the examples folder.
       --set-qp-in-cu         : Set QP at CU level keeping pic_init_qp_minus26. in PPS and slice_qp_delta in slize header zero.
       --(no-)erp-aqp         : Use adaptive QP for 360 degree video with